Epic-Breakfast-Productions/OpenQuarterMaster/software/core/oqm-core-api/docs/sphinx-test/source/design_decisions.rst

 Operational / Architecture Decisions
 ====================================

-This section talks to how we arrived at the decisions surrounding how we have guild the service, and why we chose the tools we did.
+This section talks to how we arrived at the decisions surrounding how we have built the service, and why we chose the tools we did.

 Quarkus